Monsoon and Skin care

 Combination skin

-This type of skin is characterised with the T-portion (including the forehead, nose and, the area around the mouth) being oily and the cheeks in normal or dry condition.
-This is the most common skin type which may require seasonal facial treatments and adjustment to adapt to the changing needs of the skin.
+This type of skin is characterized by the T-portion (including the forehead, nose, and the area around the mouth) being oily and the cheeks being normal or dry.
+This is the most common skin type, and it may require seasonal facial treatments and adjustments to adapt to the skin’s changing needs.
+The best face care routine for combination skin includes:

-• The dry area calls for regular moisturizing and gentle cleansing with a facial cleanser.
-The oily part needs to be totally cleansed and toned with regular scrubbing.
+• The dry area requires regular moisturizing and gentle cleansing with a facial cleanser.
+The oily part needs to be cleansed and toned with regular scrubbing.

 • Drink plenty of water.
-Try to drink at least than 8-10 glasses of water in a day.
+Try to drink at least 8-10 glasses of water daily.

 Wash your face 2-3 times daily with an anti-bacterial facial cleanser.